Badgeville: History

 In November 2010, the firm raised a $2.5M Series A round led by El Dorado Ventures and Trinity Ventures.
 Badgeville subsequently raised a $12M Series B Round in July 2011, led by Norwest Venture Partners and El Dorado Ventures.

 In November 2011, Badgeville unveiled the Behavior Platform for Enterprise.
 They expanded their business beyond gamification to include enterprise employee management and community reputation systems.

 Social Fabric

 Social Fabric was a service launched by Badgeville in September 2011.
-It is designed to increase user engagement and loyalty.
+It was designed to increase user engagement and loyalty.
 It was offered to clients as a SaaS to allow websites to include social networking elements.
-Social Fabric offers activity stream based on an algorithm that contextualizes it to the user's activities, interests, and friends.
-Social Fabric also provides notifications and alerts.
+Social Fabric offered activity stream based on an algorithm that contextualized it to the user's activities, interests, and friends.
+Social Fabric also provided notifications and alerts.